kercre123/victor/robot/fixture/arduino/readme.md

 # TOF Sensor Calibration

-Currently, we are using [Mega2560 Pro Embed](https://universal-solder.ca/product/mega2560-pro-embed-smallest-mega2560-development-board-compatible-with-arduino-mega2560/) board to calibrate the ToF sensor.
-The board is compatible with Arduino and can be programmed using the [Arduino IDE](https://www.arduino.cc/en/software).
+Currently, we are using [Arduino Mega 2560 Rev3](https://docs.arduino.cc/hardware/mega-2560) development board to calibrate the ToF sensor.
+The development board can be programmed using the [Arduino IDE](https://www.arduino.cc/en/software).
 The output of the calibration is shown using a [0.96" OLED SSD1306](https://www.adafruit.com/product/326) display.

 ## Install Dependencies

 - Install the [Arduino IDE](https://www.arduino.cc/en/software) on your system.
 - There are 3 libraries used in the calibrator: `Adafruit_GFX_Library`, `Adafruit_GFX_Library`, and `Adafruit_VL53L0X`.
   Compress these libraries in zip format.
 - Open Arduino IDE and add these libraries by navigating to `Sketch > Include Library > Add .
 ZIP Library`.

 ## Build and Run